-A resolution of the \\\\\ City Council approving the submittal of \\\\\\ improvement project(s) to the Orange County Transportation Authority for funding under the competitive Measure M2 Regional Transportation Signal Synchronization Program

-THE CITY COUNCIL OF THE CITY OF \\\\\\ HEREBY RESOLVES, DETERMINES, AND ORDERS AS FOLLOWS THAT:

-- (a) WHEREAS, the Measure M2 Regional Traffic Signal Synchronization Program targets over 2000 signalized intersections across Orange County to maintain traffic signal synchronization, improve traffic flow, and reduce congestion across jurisdictions; and - (b) WHEREAS, the City of \\\\\ has been declared by the Orange County Transportation Authority to meet the eligibility requirements to receive revenues as part of Measure M2; and - (c) WHEREAS, the City of \\\\\\ has a currently adopted a Local Signal Synchronization Plan consistent with the Regional Traffic Signal Synchronization Master Plan as a key component of local agencies' efforts to synchronizing traffic signals across local agencies' boundaries; and - (d) WHEREAS, the City of \\\\\\ will provide matching funds for each project as required by the Comprehensive Transportation Funding Programs Procedures Manual; and - (e) WHEREAS, the City of \\\\\\ will not use Measure M funds to supplant Developer Fees or other commitments; and - (f) WHEREAS, the City of \\\\\ desires to implement multi-jurisdictional signal synchronization listed below; and

-NOW, THEREFORE, BE IT RESOLVED THAT:

-The City Council of the City of \\\\\\ hereby requests the Orange County Transportation Authority allocate funds in the amounts specified in the City's application to said City from the Transportation Signal Synchronization Program.
+A resolution of the City Council approving the submittal of improvement project(s) to the Orange County Transportation Authority for funding under the competitive Measure M2 Regional Transportation Signal Synchronization Program.
+THE CITY COUNCIL OF THE CITY OF HEREBY RESOLVES, DETERMINES, AND ORDERS AS FOLLOWS THAT: (a) WHEREAS, the Measure M2 Regional Traffic Signal Synchronization Program targets over 2000 signalized intersections across Orange County to maintain traffic signal synchronization, improve traffic flow, and reduce congestion across jurisdictions; and (b) WHEREAS, the City of has been declared by the Orange County Transportation Authority to meet the eligibility requirements to receive revenues as part of Measure M2; (c) WHEREAS, the CITY must include all projects funded by Net Revenues in the seven-year Capital Improvement Program as part of the Renewed Measure M Ordinance eligibility requirement. (d) WHEREAS, the CITY authorizes a formal amendment to the seven-year Capital Improvement Program to add projects approved for funding upon approval from the Orange County Transportation Authority Board of Directors. (e) WHEREAS, the City of has currently adopted a Local Signal Synchronization Plan consistent with the Regional Traffic Signal Synchronization Master Plan as a key component of local agencies' efforts to synchronizing traffic signals across local agencies' boundaries; and (f) WHEREAS, the City of will provide matching funds for each project as required by the Comprehensive Transportation Funding Programs Procedures Manual; and (g) WHEREAS, the City of will not use Renewed Measure M funds to supplant Developer Fees or other commitments; and (h) WHEREAS, the City of desires to implement multi-jurisdictional signal synchronization listed below; and NOW, THEREFORE, BE IT RESOLVED THAT: The City Council of the City of hereby requests the Orange County Transportation Authority allocate funds in the amounts specified in the City's application to said City from the Transportation Signal Synchronization Program.
 Said funds shall be matched by funds from said City as required and shall be used as supplemental funding to aid the City in signal synchronization along the following street(s):